 Roof flashing is essential to ensuring a watertight roof.
 However, if the flashing is improperly installed, it can cause roof leaks and structural damage to the home.
-Learn about roof flashing applications and material considerations to make.
+Learn about roof flashing applications and material considerations to make for proper performance.

 Roof Flashing Applications

 Roof flashing helps direct water flow around openings in the roof.
 Traditionally comprised of materials such as copper, tin coated steel and galvanized steel and Kynar® resin-based coatings, roof flashing applications include: